-Your calendar isn't the most exciting thing on your phone, but it is one of the most useful.
-So it's important to have a calendar that has the features you're looking for, syncs with the services you use, and works the way you expect.
+Remember life before smartphones, when telegraph was the primary form of communication and we all needed paper appointment books to keep track of our various social engagements?
+It was awful.
+That's why it's important to have a calendar that has the features you're looking for, syncs with the services you use, and works the way you expect.

 Which brings us to Android calendar apps.
 Google Calendar comes with every Android phone, and most people end up using it.
 But what if Google Calendar doesn't offer quite the design or features you were looking for?
 Or can't sync with your calendar service?
 Or you just want to find out if there's something better suited for your needs?
-In that case, you need to know which Android calendar app is the best, which is why we decided to find out.
+In that case, you need to know which Android calendar app is the best—which is why I decided to test them all and find out.

 Here are the best calendar apps for Android.